The New York Times buys Wordle - the game popularised by Kiwis

 NYT bought Wordle from its creator, Josh Wardle, a New York software engineer who made it as a gift for his girlfriend.

-The Times, which paywalls its crossword, said the game would initially remain free to new and existing players.
+The Times, which paywalls its crossword, said the game would initially remain free to new and existing players - "initially" being the operative word.

 Wordle was created as a no-charge, ad-free website in October, and had 90 users on November 1.
 That grew to 300,000 by the middle of that month, and now more than three million play the game daily - taking up to six goes to guess a five-letter word.